-do with the absence of an intention to collaborate in the production of the work in cases where the decision-making author himself/herself evinces an intention to use the contribution in the final work.
+recognizing that one contributor was to decide what to keep in and what to keep out (owing to that contributor's superior expertise).
+How is this not evidence of an intention among the parties to collaborate in the production of a unified work?
+The idea seems to have taken root in an effort to avoid coauthorship claims by a party that merely suggests changes as an outsider to a work, and to prevent the primary creator being deterred from sharing the work for fear of such claims later on.87 Yet this seems to have little to do with the absence of an intention to collaborate in the production of the work in cases where the decision-making author himself/herself evinces an intention to use the contribution in the final work.
 The net effect is that courts have implicitly ruled out a 'cooperative intent to produce a unified work' as the primary candidate for intention.

 This leaves us with the third candidate, namely, that the parties must evince an intention to bear the legal consequences of coauthorship.
-Once again, some courts have eschewed this standard as well, and this time by explicitly observing that intention "does not require an understanding by the coauthors of the legal consequences of their relationship.
-"Nonetheless, they routinely add that "some distinguishing characteristic" of the relationship needs to be present, and use this latter observation to find the presence/absence of what is essentially an awareness of those very legal consequences.
-89 Courts thus routinely look to how the parties have billed or credited their roles, and use it to find the absence of an "intent to share ownership.
-90" Ownership and the connected right to be attributed as owner/author are both legal consequences of coauthorship rather than primary facts that go into the construction of coauthorship, rendering the courts' logic in relying on it somewhat suspect.
+Once again, some courts have eschewed this standard as well, and this time by explicitly observing that intention "does not require an understanding by the coauthors of the legal consequences of their relationship."88 Nonetheless, they routinely add that "some distinguishing characteristic" of the relationship needs to be present, and use this latter observation to find the presence/absence of what is essentially an awareness of those very legal consequences.89 Courts thus routinely look to how the parties have billed or credited their roles, and use it to find the absence of an "intent to share ownership."90 Ownership and the connected right to be attributed as owner/author are both legal consequences of coauthorship, rendering the courts' logic in relying on it somewhat suspect.

 It is therefore somewhat surprising that despite their insistence that mutual intention remain the "touchstone" of unplanned coauthorship, and their continuing emphasis on discerning parties' intentions whenever presented with claims of unplanned coauthorship, courts have found little common ground in unraveling the precise nature and analytical content of this intention.
-As operationalized today, the question of intention is relegated to the rote examination of a checklist of "objective indicia" by courts, with little scrutiny of how those factors-either contextually or in the abstract-relate to what the element of intention is trying to achieve.
-In the end then, claims of unplanned coauthorship, centered as they are around mutual intent, appear to be decided on a largely subjective basis despite courts' recitation of non-dispositive variables during the analysis.
+As operationalized today, the question of intention is relegated to the rote examination of a checklist of "objective indicia"91 by